gfidone/COSMOS/README.md

 </p>

 ### Welcome to COSMOS.
-COSMOS (COunterfactual Simulations of MOderation Strategies) is an Online Social Network (OSN) simulator based on the Agent-Based Modeling (ABM) framework and powered with a Large Language Model (LLM).
-Differently from other OSN simulators, COSMOS is designed for evaluating the effectiveness of content moderation strategies on the toxic behavior emerging from users' socio-psychological traits and their social interplay.
+COSMOS (COunterfactual Simulations of MOderation Strategies) is a simulator of Online Social Network (OSN) conversations based on the Agent-Based Modeling (ABM) framework and powered with a Large Language Model (LLM).
+Differently from other simulators, COSMOS is designed for evaluating the effectiveness of content moderation strategies on the toxic behavior emerging from users' socio-psychological traits and social interplay.

 ### Why COSMOS?
 Assessing if a content moderation strategy is successfull or not can be challenging, for at least three reasons: